Should you lend your kids money to buy a home?

 Can you handle that?

-On the other hand, you can earn more than 3% on a long-term loan, which is considerably more than what a savings account or certificate of deposit pays.
+On the other hand, you can earn close to 3% on a long-term loan, which is considerably more than what a savings account or certificate of deposit pays.

-And your child will save on closing costs, private mortgage insurance and interest, because the cheapest traditional 30-year loans charge well more than the rate you could offer your child.
+Your child will save on closing costs, private mortgage insurance and interest, because the cheapest traditional 30-year loans charge well more than the rate you could offer.

 Most parents don't lend their children money to buy a home, but it's not unheard of.